allanclempe/ether-wallet-flutter/README.md

 ### Buy me a coffee

-If you enjoy my work, a coffee would be very appreciated.
+If you enjoy my work, a small donation would be greatly appreciated.

 |                                    BTC                                     |                                     ETH                                      |
 | :------------------------------------------------------------------------: | :--------------------------------------------------------------------------: |